ethan-young/seccyd-wj-subtests/preregistration/README.md

 score (sum coded within-person intercept).

-**H2:** Compared with overall WJ scores, the effect of harshness and/or unpredictability will vary; some sub-tests will show lowered performance, whereas others will remain ‘intact’ (i.e., should little if any change).
+**H2:** Compared with overall WJ scores, the effect of harshness and/or unpredictability on specific sub-tests will vary; some sub-tests will show lowered performance, whereas others will remain ‘intact’ (i.e., should little if any change) or even show enhanced performance.

 **H3:** If any sub-tests remain intact (or enhanced), they will be tests that depend less on formal crystallized knowledge and reading ability (i.e., short term memory, auditory processing, fluid intelligence).

+*\<\< – SV: I don’t see these hypotheses in the introduction, especially H3 which seems way more specific than the types of ‘principled exploratory’ steps that you describe there.
+Is this with a reason?
+Do we have enough existing evidence to predict H3 and if so, should that be something that features in the intro? – \>\>*

 ## Part 2 - Data Description